 Resources

-3. Snow, C. P. The Two Cultures and the Scientific Revolution.
-New York: Cambridge UP, 1959.
+C. P. The Two Cultures and the Scientific Revolution.
+New York: Cambridge

 5. Lecture I, Victoria Vesna, Week 1, Two Cultures